shuvrojit/ai-linguist/README.md

 ## Project Overview

-AI Linguist is a modern web application built with TypeScript, Express, and MongoDB that provides intelligent content analysis and processing capabilities.
-The project consists of both a backend API service and a browser extension.
+AI Linguist is a modern web application built with TypeScript, Express, and MongoDB that provides intelligent content analysis and processing capabilities through a RESTful API service.

 ## Architecture